-For our setup we have the Bandai’s Pac-Man connected to our 85 inch LG Smart-TV which is, of course, a flat-screen, so it doesn’t tie up the cord, yet there is only about 2-3 feet of AV cord available for game play.
+For our setup we have the Bandai’s Pac-Man connected to our 85-inch LG Smart-TV which is, of course, a flat-screen, so it doesn’t tie up the cord, yet there is only about 2-3 feet of AV cord available for gameplay.
 This doesn’t give you much distance from the TV screen.
-The other downfall is the Bandai’s Pac-Man Connect and Play instructions tell the user to hold the A-B button down at the same time to return to the select game screen, but it doesn’t work.
-We tried several different times during the game, at the end of the game and at the credits, and it still wont.
-It is possible we have a faulty game controller, so I cant say if all the game controllers do this without further testing.
+The other downfall is that Bandai’s Pac-Man Connect and Play instructions tell the user to hold the A-B button down at the same time to return to the select game screen, but it doesn’t work.
+We tried several different times during the game, at the end of the game, and at the credits, and it still won’t.
+It is possible we have a faulty game controller, so I can’t say if all the game controllers do this without further testing.

-Even if your not a huge Pac-Man fan, you can play Gallactica, which is another one of my favorites.
-With 12 classic games in one handheld device you are sure to find a favorite!
+Even if you’re not a huge Pac-Man fan, you can play Gallactica, which is another one of my favorites.
+With 12 classic games in one handheld device, you are sure to find a favorite!
 It also features a concealed storage space for cords.

 About BANDAI NAMCO Entertainment America Inc.